aarshitaacharya/littleLlamaLab/README.md

 15. **QR Generator**
     - Create quick and customizable QR codes for URLs or text, simplifying information sharing and enhancing accessibility in a snap.

+16. **Toast Notifications**
+    - Experience sleek and customizable toast notifications and enhance user interaction by effortlessly displaying non-intrusive notifications, adding a touch of elegance to your web applications.

 ## Getting Started